Punjab: Mauryan Empire (c. 320–180 BCE)

 Chandragupta's rule was very well organised.
 The Mauryans had an autocratic and centralised administration system, aided by a council of ministers, and also a well-established espionage system.
 Much of Chandragupta's success is attributed to Chanakya, the author of the Arthashastra.
-According to buddhist sources Chanakya was native of the Punjab who resided in Taxila.
 Much of the Mauryan rule had a strong bureaucracy that had regulated tax collection, trade and commerce, industrial activities, mining, statistics and data, maintenance of public places, and upkeep of temples.